draber/dom-node/README.md

 import fn from 'fancy-node/server.js';
 // alternatively: const fn = require('fancy-node/server')
 ```
-`fancy-node/server.js` sets up a `jsdom` environment with `require('global-jsdom/register');`.
-Other than that it's identical with the client-side version.
+`fancy-node/server.js` sets up a `jsdom` environment but other than that it's identical to the client-side version.

 ### Building elements
 The basic syntax is `fn.<any>()` where `<any>` is the type of element you wish to create: